kanutan93/Shop-frontend/README.md

 # Shop-frontend
-Frontend applcation prototype for eCommerce using Angular 2.
+Frontend applcation prototype for eCommerce written in Angular 2.